-What is Partner Strategy?
+What is Partner Strategy in Channel Management?

 Partner Strategy is a plan for how a company works with other businesses to reach its goals.
 It identifies the right partners, how to recruit them, and how to manage those relationships for shared success.
 This is crucial in partner ecosystems for expanding reach and offering complete solutions.